raulgonzalezupc/FirstAssigment/README.md

 - Repository: https://github.com/raulgonzalezupc/SecondAssigment

 - Licence: This project is licensed under the MIT License - see the [LICENSE](https://github.com/raulgonzalezupc/SecondAssigment/blob/master/LICENSE) file for details.
-The Engine suports FBX models and the respective textures.
-When it loads the model, the previous one is deleted.

 ## How to use it
-- First of all, its going to load the default model with its texture.
+- First of all, its going to load the default model with its texture from the Assets Folder.

+- The models Fbx contained on the folder `Assets` will be imported to a new folder `Library/Meshes` as a binary format file.

 - Unity-like controls.